1-1sam/nncards/README.md

 make install # run as root if you are installing directly into system make clean
 ```
-The nncards_version can be set if you wish to compile nncards with a special
+The nncards_version variable can be set if you wish to compile nncards with a
-version number.
+special version number.

 ```bash
 make nncards_version=2.0-r2